huuquangg/UITCanteenSysManagement/README.md

-# FOOD ORDER AND DELIVERY WEBSITE ASP.NET MVC
+# UIT Canteen WEBSITE ASP.NET MVC

 ### Project Detail
 This is a web application of the Food Delivery project developed in Asp.net MVC.
 Food order and delivery website that helps the user to order food online and it helps the company owner to manage their order online, track their progress.